 Register online through the Atlanta History Center website, or call the Atlanta History Center, 404.814.4150.

-Deborah Nevins is the president of Deborah Nevins & Associates, the New York-based landscape design firm she founded over 20 years ago, and a principal of Nevins & Benito Landscape Architecture.
+Deborah Nevins is the president of Deborah Nevins & Associates, the firm she founded over 20 years ago, and a principal of Nevins & Benito Landscape Architecture.
 Her firm’s recent work includes the 40-acre Stavros Niarchos Cultural Center and Park in Athens (in collaboration with the Renzo Piano Building Workshop), and the ongoing expansion of the campus of the Museum of Fine Arts, Houston, which is the largest cultural project currently underway in North America, with some 500,000 square feet in new construction.
-She also designed the Pritzker Garden at the Art Institute of Chicago.
+Additionally, she designed the Pritzker Garden at the Art Institute of Chicago.
 The firm’s extensive residential work includes significant gardens and estates throughout the United States, the Caribbean, and Europe.
 The work of Deborah Nevins & Associates is noted for exciting visual experiences, a sophisticated use of plants, and a dedication to sustainability.

 This program is presented in partnership with the Cherokee Garden Library of the Atlanta History Center.